To transfer files to Compute Engine VM instances, different options are available depending on your workstation OS and the target VM instance OS.

 Transfer files through Cloud Storage

-- Create a Cloud Storage bucket or identify an existing bucket that you want to use to transfer files.
+- Create a Cloud Storage bucket if you don't have an existing bucket to use for file transfers.

-- From your workstation, upload files to the bucket.
+- Log in to the source device and upload the files to the bucket.

-If you need to transfer files in the other direction, reverse the process.
-Upload the files from your VM, and then download those files to your workstation.
+If you need to transfer files in the other direction, you can reverse the process.
+Ensure that the account uploading the file has write access to the bucket.

 Transfer files using SSH-in-browser